juselius/cardinal-git/parabel.md

         author: jonas juselius <jonas.juselius@uit.no>
         date: `date`
         message: $msg
+    ```

-## branching
+## the branching problem
-* at snapshot 100 you release the code as v1.0 to clients
+1. at snapshot 100 you release v1.0 to clients
-* you create 10 new snapshots, increasing the value of the code by 100 000
+2. you create 10 new snapshots, increasing the value of the code by 10,000$
-* a client reports a problem in v1.0
+3. a client reports a problem in v1.0
-* you go back to snapshot 100 and fix the problem, producing a new snapshot
+4. you go back to snapshot 100 and fix the problem, producing a new snapshot
-* but what should the snapshot be called? it's not a linear development anymore
+5. what should the snapshot be called? it's not a linear development anymore

-## the sha to the resuce
+## sha to the resuce
 * back to the drawing board:
-    * let's identify each snapshot by the SHA1 of the message file
+    * let's identify each snapshot by the sha1 of the message file
-    * since development is non-linear we also need to add the SHA1 of the parent commit to the message
+    * since development is non-linear we also need to add the sha1 of the
+      parent commit to the message
-    * now the SHA1 of the message file uniquely identifies not only the snapshot, but it's whole history!
+    * now the sha1 of the message file uniquely identifies not only the
+      snapshot, but it's whole history!
-    * then we rename the snapshots to the SHA1 of the message file (and put them in .snap/snapshots
+    * then we rename the snapshots to the sha1 of the message file (and put
+      them in .snap/snapshots

 ## branches